In light of recent events, all Women@Heart community groups are cancelled until further notice.

 How to Register

 People who provide peer support experience higher rates of physical health and life satisfaction, lower rates of distress and are more optimistic about their health1.
-Here are some of the benefits that Peer Leaders can gain by becoming involved:
+Discover the benefits that Peer Leaders and In-Patient Volunteers can gain by becoming involved.

 How Can Healthcare Providers Get Involved?